-- 73. Since AY 14/15 onwards the cost of the DSAs needs assessment is met from the general allowance.
-The general allowance may also be used to pay for the student's travel costs to the needs assessment.
+- 73. Since AY 14/15 onwards the cost of the DSA needs assessment is met from the general category of the allowance.
+The general category of allowance may also be used to pay for the student's travel costs to the needs assessment.
 Where students do not subsequently start a course, they should not be asked to repay the needs assessment fee.
-If they reapply for a higher education course the following year the needs assessment already carried out should be sufficient to process their new DSAs application.
-The Welsh Ministers are prepared to write off the DSAs needs assessment costs for those students who do not enter higher education.
-The cost of the study needs assessment for part-time students will be deducted from the general allowance before the general allowance is pro-rated according to the intensity of study.
-Please see above on part-time DSAs for information regarding the part-time maxima.
-From 1 January 2016, a maximum amount of £660 (plus VAT where applicable) of DSAs funding will be available to individual students for their study needs assessments. - 74.
-SFW will notify students that they will need to undergo a DSAs needs assessment, ensuring that the student understands what is involved and that if they do not attend an assessment, they will not receive the additional support they require.
+If they reapply for a higher education course the following year the needs assessment already carried out should be sufficient to process their new DSA application. -.
+From 1 January 2016, a maximum amount of £660 (plus VAT where applicable) of DSA funding will be available to individual students for their study needs assessments. - 74.
+SFW will notify students that they will need to undergo a DSA needs assessment, ensuring that the student understands what is involved and that if they do not attend an assessment, they will not receive the additional support they require.
 Since December 2019, following the closure of DSA-QAG, students are directed to a list of available needs assessment centres in the DSA1 letter that students receive informing them they are eligible for DSA's.
 Students should agree a convenient date and time as missed appointments contribute to the backlog in obtaining new appointments.
 Providing that students have granted permission a copy of the needs assessment and award letter should be sent to the Disability Adviser at their provider once they have received confirmation of a place.
 This will help ensure that the support the student requires is put in place. - 75.
 The use of Skype or video call will only be permitted where the Needs Assessor has discussed all the options with the student, assessed availability in the area and concluded that the provision of Skype or video call will meet the needs of the student.
 Therefore, SFW would expect the use of Skype or video call to be an exception.
 Where the Needs Assessor has only recommended face-to-face contact that is not Skype or video call, then the support should only be delivered via face-to-face contact. - 76.
 Recommendations for Skype or video call will be considered through the normal processes, but only where it has been clearly identified that it is in the best interests of the student and fully meets their needs.
 It is not expected that an NMH provider would opt for Skype or video call simply as a way to reduce costs, whilst drawing the same level of funding from SFW.
 Students who have not had Skype or video call agreed previously but see value in having their support conducted this way, should be referred back to their Needs Assessment centre.
 Additional recommendations should be submitted for SFW's consideration in the usual manner.

-77. DSAs will cover the cost of only one study needs assessment (including any associated reviews).
+77. DSA will cover the cost of only one study needs assessment (including any associated reviews).
 In certain circumstances SFW deem that a new assessment is needed, for example due to a change in course or progression to a postgraduate course.
 Students should be advised that they cannot have a second study needs assessment without prior permission from SFW.